kingsdigitallab/kdl/frontend/src/slides/2024-lausagne-historical-networks-research.md

 <aside class="notes">
 - Integrates graph networks into the research process
 - Enables exploration of translators' networks, collaboration patterns, influence dynamics
+- For example the researchers focused on influence dynamics by examining in more details what appeared to be the bridge radical figures between Italian and French contexts
 - Provides insights into the contextual landscape of radical activities during the period
 - Helps test hypotheses about identity when biographical data is incomplete or needs different digital tools
 </aside>